wilfredinni/python-cheatsheet/cheatsheet/control-flow.md

 ## Ternary Conditional Operator

 Many programming languages have a ternary operator, which define a conditional expression.
-The most common usage is to make a terse simple conditional assignment statement.
-In other words, it offers one-line code to evaluate the first expression if the condition is true, otherwise it evaluates the second expression.
+The most common usage is to make a terse, simple conditional assignment statement.
+In other words, it offers one-line code to evaluate the first expression if the condition is true, and otherwise it evaluates the second expression.

 ```
 <expression1> if <condition> else <expression2>